 Different products vary in effectiveness

 Finally, one must consider how quickly they want CBD to take effect.
-If a rapid onset is required, using vape pens (e-cigarettes) or smoking (cigarettes) to administer the CBD can produce the most rapid absorption.
-However, if you wish to avoid smoking, CBD oil drops or sprays administered under the tongue can have effects within minutes.
+If a rapid onset is required, administering CBD oil sublingually can produce the most rapid absorption.

 The onset of topical creams rubbed into the skin is erratic and differs from patient to patient.
 However, this form limits the amount of CBD and other ingredients entering the bloodstream.
 Edibles are another option, but can often take up to 30 minutes or more to produce effects.